monooso/gitgo/README.md

-# GitGo #
+# GitGo
+## Overview

-Bash script to initialise a new Git project.
-Performs the following steps:
+GitGo is a bash script to initialise a new Git project.
+It performs the following steps:

 1. Runs `git init`.
 2. Adds all files to the repo.